 About:

 From a clutch of grassy blades, star-shaped camas lily blossoms open up in purple clustered cones.
-These flowers are native to the western parts of North America where they blossom in early spring in winter-wet meadows, slopes, and prairies.
+These flowers are native to the western parts of North America, blossoming in early spring in winter-wet meadows, slopes, and prairies.
 Undisturbed camas lilies will self-seed and spread, creating a sea of purple – perfect for creating a natural look in a garden.

 Growing Zones: | 4 to 8 |